vetalpaprotsky/flask_blog/README.md

 ```

-Now the server should be setup!
+Now the setup should be done!

 All credit to [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g).